letsencrypt/cp-cps/CP-CPS.md

 ### 5.4.3 Retention Period for Audit Logs

-Audit logs are retained for at least the period required by Section 5.4.3 of the ISRG CP.
+Audit logs are retained for at least the period required by Section 5.4.3 of the Baseline Requirements.

 ### 5.4.4 Protection of Audit Log